Paroxysmisch/genome-assembly/dissertation/main.typ

 #let aim_2 = [Integrating ultra-long sequencing data into the @gnn\-based genome assembly pipeline, which may necessitate more advanced @gnn layers.
 This new data type offers new opportunities for resolving complex graph artifacts, particularly repeating regions in the genome that were previously difficult to address.]

-#let aim_3 = [Exploring automated methods of feature extraction from raw nucleotide read data.]
+#let aim_3 = [Exploring automated methods of feature extraction from raw base-level read data.]

 #let aim_4 = [Evaluating the feasibility of an end-to-end neural approach to the genome assembly problem that goes beyond isolated improvements to various sub-tasks, such as layout.]